A Scene is Worth a Thousand Features: Feed-Forward Camera Localization from a Collection of Image Features: Training Inference Details

 We use the overlap scores from DUSt3R \citep{wang2024dust3r} and MASt3R \citep{leroy2024grounding} to select the mapping images in $\textrm{M}$.
 We use a similar strategy to DUSt3R/MASt3R where only mapping images that overlap with the query image are valid training candidates.
 We set the overlapping range to $[0.2, 0.85]$.
 For datasets without overlapping information, \textit{e.g.}, WildRGBD \citep{xia2024rgbd}, we randomly sample the mapping images in $\textrm{M}$.
 We balance the outdoor and indoor datasets such that the model is trained with a similar number of indoor and outdoor examples.

 \textbf{Inference.} At inference time, each image is resized to 512 in its largest dimension and center cropped to the closest aspect ratio used during training \citep{wang2024dust3r}.
-Before PnP-RANSAC, we filter query 3D point predictions that have a low confidence value ($C_i < \tau$, where $\tau = 1,5$).
-For the outdoor experiments, we use top-20 retrieved mapping images, while top-10 mapping images for the indoor environments.
+Before PnP-RANSAC, we filter query 3D point predictions that have a low confidence value ($C_i < \tau$, where $\tau = 1,5$), and randomly subsample at least 5,000 correspondences.
+For the outdoor experiments, we use the top-20 retrieved mapping images, while the top-10 mapping images for the indoor environments.